|

 THIS CLASS IS FULL.

 This course will introduce participants to Spanish children’s literature.
 Each selection will be used to engage class members in oral Spanish skills by focusing on vocabulary development, comprehension and speaking.
 The instructor believes in a natural approach to language acquisition, encouraging all participants to be fully involved in a positive learning environment that supports each learner regardless of current proficiency level.
-Beyond beginners preferred.
+Beyond beginners are preferred.

 |